ximiyad123/ubports-garnet/README.md

 ## Known Bugs

 * **Dual SIM:** Only SIM slot 1 is functional (single SIM working).
 * **Recovery Mode:** Recovery mode does not work.
-Attempting to boot into recovery will simply boot into Ubuntu Touch anyway (or hang on the logo before booting to UT).
+Attempting to boot into recovery will simply boot into Ubuntu Touch anyway.

 ## Building